 "He's a great cutter," Simmons (16 points, eight rebounds, eight assists) said.
 "He can shoot the ball and his IQ is pretty good on the floor, so it just makes it easier for me."

 • Brown went back to Amir Johnson as the first backup five off the bench.
 Richaun Holmes, who clocked 21 minutes Saturday, got 12 minutes in the second half, at times at the four alongside Embiid.

-• The Sixers could not capitalize on scoring 31 points off 19 Wizards' turnovers.
-The Sixers gave up 17 points off 16 errors.
+• The Sixers could not capitalize on scoring 31 points off 19 Wizards turnovers.
+The Sixers gave up 17 points off 15 errors.

 • The Capital One Arena is the scene of Markelle Fultz's opening night shooting struggles.
 Months later, he showed progress during drills before the game:

 • Up next: The Sixers will travel to Miami to play the Heat Tuesday.
-The Heat currently are in the eighth spot at 31-29.
+Miami is currently in the eighth spot at 31-29.